-- Hand out the assessment worksheet and allow students to complete the activity independently after the instructions have been well explained. - This should feel familiar, thanks to the previous activities.
+- Hand out The Big Event Assessment and allow students to complete the activity independently after the instructions have been well explained. - This should feel familiar, thanks to the previous activities.

 Use these activities to enhance student learning.
 They can be used as outside of class activities or other enrichment.